CarloLucibello/GraphNeuralNetworks.jl/docs/src/heterograph.md

 ## Creating a Heterograph

-A heterograph can be created using empty constructor or by passing pairs `edge_type => data` to the constructor.
+A heterograph can be created empty or by passing pairs `edge_type => data` to the constructor.
 ```jldoctest
 julia> g = GNNHeteroGraph()
 GNNHeteroGraph: